fferflo/einx/readme.md

 - Fully composable and powerful Einstein expressions with `[]`-notation.
 - Support for many tensor operations (`einx.{sum|max|where|add|dot|flip|get_at|...}`) with Numpy-like naming.
 - Easy integration and mixing with existing code.
 Supports tensor frameworks Numpy, PyTorch, Tensorflow and Jax.
-- No overhead when used with just-in-time compilation (e.g. [`jax.jit`](https://jax.readthedocs.io/en/latest/jax-101/02-jitting.html), see [Performance](https://einx.readthedocs.io/en/latest/gettingstarted/performance.html)).
+- Just-in-time compilation of all expressions into regular Python functions using Python's [`exec()`](https://docs.python.org/3/library/functions.html#exec).

 *Optional:*